 The rear of the Performante is just littered with the forged composite materials, we think it looks great!
 Large upper spoiler definitely confirms the don’t mess with me attitude.
 All lower grilles are fully perforated.
 This is always welcomed.
 Moving forward the model provides access to the powerplant

-Inside the Performante there is treat for composite fans, once again the weigh saving forged composite material is in full effect.
+Inside the Performante there is treat for composite fans, once again the weight saving forged composite material is in full effect.
 Thumbs up to AUTOart, we think it looks great.
-Full flocking is present as well as the Yellow design and Performante script on the seats.
-Where is the model loses some lustre is the lack of Alcantara.
+Full flocking is present as well as is the Yellow design and Performante script on the seats.
+Where the model loses some lustre is the lack of Alcantara.
 AUTOart basically chooses a Flat Grey approach, which is texture free.

 There is more good than bad with the AUTOart Huracan Performante.
 Yes, some cost-cutting measures were taken to keep the production cost down.
 Based on a couple of other recent reviews by our team, the McLaren 675LT and Lamborghini Centenario, this one would be ranked as a solid number three.
 The model does provide a full 360 approach, and that speaks volumes to us and we’re sure many collectors out there would agree.
 And to date, it is the only example where one can experience a full opening example.
 The alternative option will be the budget-friendly Maisto version soon to come.
 At the end of the day, what motives your passion is paramount, and the AUTOart Huracan Performante does that on more levels than not.
 Enjoy the pics.